the60ftatomicman/Artanoid/README.md

 ----
 # Features Working
 * Revenge of Doh you can edit any level (17 and 34 are bosses so they are uneditable) with basic blocks.
+* Arkanoid you can edit any level (except the final as its a boss) with basic blocks.

 # TODOS
 * Refactor and make a class or two.
 Eeesh right?